Another Facebook worker quits in disgust, saying the company ‘is on the wrong side of history’

 “We need more Facebook employees to speak out.
 We need more Facebook people to push harder,” Robinson said.
 “I’ve just come to realize how all of these moments have hit them, how much they don’t trust Mark Zuckerberg.”

-In the wake of the George Floyd protests, members of Facebook’s black employee resource group, Black@, met with Zuckerberg and COO Sheryl Sandberg to complain about the company’s inaction on Trump’s May post, while a black employee has brought a lawsuit charging racial bias in its hiring practices.
+In the wake of the George Floyd protests, members of Facebook’s Black employee resource group, Black@, met with Zuckerberg and COO Sheryl Sandberg to complain about the company’s inaction on Trump’s May post, while a Black employee has brought a lawsuit charging racial bias in its hiring practices.
 The lawsuit arises from broader frustrations, which were noted in the civil rights audit, that the most important decision-making at the company around hate speech are made by a group that does not include people who would be most affected by that speech.

-The mood within Facebook soured nearly four years ago as it became clear that Facebook played a key role in the 2016 election of President Trump, by amplifying false news reports and Russian disinformation while allowing his campaign to deliver targeted messages to swing voters.
+The mood within Facebook soured nearly four years ago as it became clear that Facebook played a key role in the 2016 election of Trump, by amplifying false news reports and Russian disinformation while allowing his campaign to deliver targeted messages to swing voters.
 Unrest has only grown since then among the company’s more than 52,000 employees.

 For Chandwaney, whose work as a software engineer at the company included stints designing advertising tools and internal training programs, one turning point came when Facebook’s most senior Republican, the D.C.-based policy chief Joel Kaplan, appeared as a visible, on-screen supporter of Supreme Court nominee Brett M. Kavanaugh during his Senate confirmation hearing in October 2018.